All applicants are required to write the Medical College Admission Test (MCAT) prior to the deadline date for submission of the application to OMSAS.

 - In the event an applicant has written the test multiple times, the applicant must ensure that all test results are released to OMSAS.
 All MCAT scores will then be reported by OMSAS to Queen’s University.

-- Test results are valid from any test written within 5 years of the application submission.
+- Test results are valid from any test written within 5 years of the application submission, but this only applies to the 2015 MCAT as the committee no longer assess test scores prior to 2015.

 - Applicants whose MCAT score have not been submitted prior to the assessment of their file may be disqualified.